Aspartate N-acetyltransferase

-Thus, the two substrates of this enzyme are acetyl-CoA and L-aspartate, whereas its two products are CoA and N-acetyl-L-aspartate.
+The two substrates of this enzyme are aspartic acid and acetyl-CoA.
+Its products are N-acetylaspartic acid and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:L-aspartate N-acetyltransferase.
 Other names in common use include aspartate acetyltransferase, and L-aspartate N-acetyltransferase.